paulvill/data-fusion/README.md

 # data-fusion
 This repository contains the MATLAB library implementing the data fusion algorithm on a computational example and experimental cross-sections of developing fly embryos.
-It is associated to the article "Synthesizing developmental trajectories by data fusion", Villoutreix P., Andén J., et al., 2017.
+It is associated to the article "Synthesizing developmental trajectories by semi-supervised learning", Villoutreix P., Andén J., et al., 2017.

 The code is written in Matlab.
 The datasets can be found at: https://github.com/paulvill/data-fusion-images .